"Quality Outdoor Living Since 1995"

 What is the best material for a patio cover in BC?

 Aluminum is the go-to choice for most BC homeowners.
-It handles heavy snow loads (50+ psf), doesn’t rust or rot, requires zero maintenance, and lasts 25–40 years.
+It’s over-built for BC winters, doesn’t rust or rot, requires zero maintenance, and lasts 25–40 years.
 Wood looks great but needs staining every 2–3 years, and vinyl isn’t rated for serious snow.
 For BC weather specifically, aluminum gives you the best balance of durability, performance, and long-term value.

 How much does a patio cover cost in the Okanagan?